epics-docs/epics-docs/guides/Alarm_Specification.md

    The hardware could have some combination of problems and there is no way to see this through the interface provided.

--  The list is not complete.
+-  The list isn't complete.

 -  In short, the ability to see failures through the `STAT` field are limited.
    Most problems in the hardware, configuration, or communication